AJQuattropani/AJQuattropani/README.md

   - Basics of writing C++ for performance.
   - Development with Python.
-  - How to use Linux.
+  - CMake
+  - Linux development.

 </details>